 Bob: It’s always good to be here.

-Jim: It’s always good.
-Yeah, it’s so good to have you here, honestly, and- and I’m so appreciative of the- the work that you do to strengthen marriages, uh, through the efforts here at Focus.
-You guys both, you’re kinda the- the kingpins of that effort and I’m grateful to both of you, so thank you.
-I mean, hundreds if not thousands of couples have been saved, their marriages saved because of the work you’ve done and the Holy Spirit working through you.
-So, I can’t, uh, you know, say thank you enough for that sacrifice and what you do for this ministry and for the Lord, more importantly, so it is great.
+Jim: Yeah, it’s good to have you here, honestly.
+And- and I’m so appreciative of the- the work that you do to strengthen marriages, uh, through the efforts here at Focus.
+You guys both, you’re kind of the- the kingpins of that effort and I’m grateful to both of you.
+So, thank you.
+I mean, hundreds, if not thousands, of couples have been saved, their marriages saved, because of the work you’ve done and the Holy Spirit working through you.
+So, I can’t, uh, you know, say thank you enough for that sacrifice and what you do for this ministry and for the lord, more importantly.
+So, it is great.
 Um, let’s pick up with a little recap from last time.
 We covered, I think, four of the lies.
-Uh, why don’t you take two each and Greg, we’ll start with you.
+Uh, why don’t you take two each and, Greg, we’ll start with you.

-Greg: Yeah.
-So, the first slide that we talked about last time is all about the pursuit of happiness.
-So, the lie is that the goal, the end in mind for a marriage, is to feel happy.
-Like, watch any program to where you see parents saying, “Hey, you know what I really want for my kids is for them to be…”
+Dr. Smalley: Yeah.
+So, f- the first lie that we talked about last time is all about the pursuit of happiness.
+So, the lie is that the goal, the end in mind for our marriage, is to feel happy.
+Like, watch any program to where you see parents saying, “Hey, you know what I really want for my kids is for them to be-”

-Greg: Fill in the blank.
-Happy.
-And it drives me crazy, and I think that’s a part of where we buy into this lie.
-When- when I hear that, I scream out to my kids, “No!
-I do not want you to be happy.
+Dr. Smalley: And it drives me crazy.
+And I think that’s a part of where we buy into this lie.
+When- when I hear that, I scream out to my kids, “No, I do not want you to be happy.
 I want you guys to grow.”
 And that’s a big part of what we’re trying to help couples to do, is to move away from the pursuit of happiness to more, the pursuit of- of growing.
+How- how-